CMC-QCL/r-programming-beginner/r-programming-beginner.md

 * Some R Vocabulary.
 * Some General Stuff and Workspace of R
 * R Objects (Vector, List, Data Frame, Factor, Function)
-* Using R: Student t test
+* Using R: Linear Regression

 What is R?
 ========================================================